 Wright et al. (2008) originally identified 3 call variants in Costa Rica, 2 of which were observed again in 2016 (North and South).
 SPCC plots for the Costa Rica call variants showed poor clustering and strong overlap between the two variants.
 Although the North calls appear to be contained to one geographic area (Figure 3), the South call type occurs almost to the northern boundary of Costa Rica.

 When all identified variants from across the range were plotted in acoustic space, it was difficult to visually detect separate distributions as they showed a large degree of overlap.
-We mapped all of the acoustic variants as they occurred across the range and noticed that geographic overlap of call types is much less prevalent in the northern half.
+We mapped all of the acoustic variants as they occurred across the range and noticed that geographic overlap of call types is much less prevalent in the northern portion of the range.